Cowardly Vaath: Finality/Starhorn, S rank.

 Its a terrifying deck and may be one of the best in the game.

-Anti Draw Starhorn: S/Highly Competitive
+Anti Draw Starhorn: Highly Competitive

+A powerful midrange archtype that is all about punishing your opponent for drawing cards.
 The classic starhorn package with a new powerful toy, Haruspex.
 It has the standard Deci/Spikes package, it also packs Vindicator which can be equally deadly with spikes although you tend not to use spikes for vindicator unless he is about to trade.
 Haruspex is a nasty flash target and has extra synergy vindi/deci.

 Impale: Aggro/Pain and Midrange, Highly Competitive.